Code-Institute-Submissions/globeconnections/README.md

 - *The customer and traveller user stories were achieved by creating a website that is straight-forward to use, provides easy access to the various services offered by the company in a clear, concise and a professional.*

-- *All sections provide users with the various options that they can choose from and the site navigators also have access to additional useful information, which is a very essential part of any customer's/traveller's journey.*
+- *All sections provide users with various options that they can choose from and the site navigators also have access to additional useful information, which is a very essential part of any customer's/traveller's journey.*

 - *The site navigators can click on any images for them to then open in a new tab/window.
 The map also opens in a new tab/window when a site navigator clicks on the name of the place provided in the info-windows.*